SMAS Facelift London

 • The recovery is faster than a full facelift and neck lift

-• Many consider the SMAS facelift to be the best treatment for jowls
+• Many consider the SMAS lift to be the best treatment for jowls

-• By lifting and tightening the SMAS layer, the procedure restores a more youthful and rejuvenated appearance to the face and neck, taking into account the unique facial anatomy of each patient
+• By lifting and tightening the SMAS layer, the procedure restores a more youthful and rejuvenated appearance to the face and neck

-• The SMAS facelift helps restore a youthful facial contour by repositioning the underlying structures.
+• SMAS lifting helps restore a youthful facial contour by repositioning the underlying structures

-• The procedure can also help restore facial volume that is lost due to aging, especially in the midface area.
+• The procedure can also help restore facial volume that is lost due to ageing, especially in the midface area

-Studies show that over 85% of patients are satisfied with the outcomes of their SMAS facelift procedure.
+• Studies show that more than 85% of patients are satisfied with the outcomes of their SMAS facelift procedure

 Smas facelift London